TapanManu/Javacodes/README.md

 # Javacodes
-useful collection of 300+ java algorithms and popular errors that any coder can have.
+useful collection of 400+ java algorithms and popular errors that any coder can have.  :heartbeat:

 Repo creator:Tapan Manu